 In many cases, couples’ counselling can be the final nail in the marital coffin.
 Why?
-Because counselling is a practice that focuses on the self.
-It stresses self-knowledge, personal growth, affirmation and fulfilling one’s own needs over the course of numerous weekly sessions.
+Because counselling is a practice that inherently focuses on the self – on past hurts, personal feelings and fulfilling one’s own needs over the course of numerous weekly sessions.
 Or at least until the insurance coverage runs out.
 This “all about me,” costly and drawn out approach — one that often magnifies a partner’s flaws instead of holding up a mirror to one’s own — is the precise opposite of what struggling spouses need to save a marriage in crisis.

 Couples’ counselling isn’t always a male-friendly experience, either.
 That’s kind of a big deal, since there’s usually a man involved in a marriage.
 Women might feel comfortable expressing their needs, emotions and so on to a counsellor.
 We’re used to talking about our problems.
 Men may not relish the experience.
 In fact, many men would rather have a root canal than “emotionally open up” to a stranger, regardless of how many degrees are on the wall.